jralph/Twig-Markdown/README.md

 ### Function

-_NOTE: The function currently **DOES NOT** sanitize input, and thus could be vulnerable to XSS if user input is not pre-sanisized.
-If you are unable to sanitize the user data yourself, please consider using the `{% markdown %}` tag functionality instead, as this does sanitize input._

 Use just like any other twig function.

     {{ markdown("# Some Markdown") }}
     {{ markdown(markdownVariable) }}

+**NOTE: The above function usage is unsafe.
+Function input is not saintised.
+To sanitise this in the template, please use the escape filter like below.**

+    {{ markdown(markdownVariable | escape) }}

 ### Global